Addiction Counselor Student and Professional Resources for Underrepresented Groups

 GAINS Center for Behavioral Health and Justice Transformation

 GAINS aims at the common crossover point between substance use disorders and the criminal justice system.
 Incarcerated individuals can be some of the most difficult to reach and treat for SUD counselors.
-GAINS offers trauma training specialized in this field, offers a treatment court locator for diversion programs, and offers connections to virtual learning communities and communities of practice to put you in touch with other counselors facing the same challenges.
+GAINS offers trauma training specialized in this field, provides a treatment court locator for diversion programs, and offers connections to virtual learning communities and communities of practice to put you in touch with other counselors facing the same challenges.

 Homeless & Housing Resource Center